Signs Of Stress In Teens And How To Cope

 • Suicidal ideation*

-How stress can affect you
+How signs of stress can affect you

 When stress is ongoing, it’s called chronic stress.
 Chronic stress can affect an individual’s physical and mental health and can lead to psychological strain.
 An individual who experiences chronic stress in their day-to-day life may experience physical and mental health effects.
 A chronically high-stress level may lead to the symptoms of stress listed above or cause an increased risk of mental health problems, such as anxiety disorder and depression; strained interpersonal relationships; and physical health consequences, such as an increased risk of high blood pressure, cardiovascular disease, and other physical health problems.
-Your body’s response to stress may be different that someone else’s response.
+Your body’s response to stress may be different from someone else’s response.

-Teen stress management
+Teen stress and anxiety management

 Everyone may experience acute stress from time to time.
 Parents and teens can both experience stress, and witnessing parental stress may impact how teens cope.
 Learning how to cope with stressful situations or relieve stress in the family unit can be an integral part of taking care of your mind and body.
 Here are some relaxation techniques for managing stress in your daily life:

-• Breathing exercises.
 Deep breathing exercises can be a valuable tool to use for stress relief because you can use them almost anywhere and at any time you experience stress.
 Methods to try include alternate nostril breathing, 4-7-8 breathing, belly breathing, and box breathing.

-• Guided imagery or meditation.
 Research shows that meditation can relieve stress, reduce anxiety, and support mental health in teens in various ways.
 If you've never meditated before, starting with a guided meditation recording may be advantageous.
 It is also worth mentioning that meditation can help people with dyslexia have fewer general errors in reading.
 If you have a teenager with dyslexia, there are also resources for dyslexic teens that will help them cope with the stress they are facing.

 iStock/Rawpixel

-• Self-care.
 Self-care doesn’t require going to a spa or spending money on expensive skincare products, although these options may relieve stress and general tension.
 Instead, you might start by making sure that you're taking care of your baseline self-care needs by getting enough sleep (8-10 hours per night is recommended for teens aged 14-18), eating regular meals throughout the day, tending to healthy social connections, and avoiding excess caffeine.

 Other activities for stress relief